Bionicle: Māori language controversy

-In 2002, several Māori iwi (tribes) from New Zealand were angered by Lego's lack of respect for some of their words which were used to name certain characters, locations and objects in the Bionicle storyline.
-A letter of complaint was written, and the company agreed to change the names of certain story elements (e.g., the villagers originally known as "Tohunga" were changed to "Matoran") and met with an agreement with the Māori people to still use a small minority of their words.
+In 2001 New Zealand lawyer Maui Solomon wrote to Lego, on behalf of several Māori iwi (tribes) about some of the Māori words used to name certain characters, locations and objects in the Bionicle storyline, and in particular the trademarking of these terms.
+The letter was partially published in the Danish magazine Politiken.
+For example, many Māori were especially concerned about the use of the word tohunga ("priest; expert in traditional lore; person skilled in specific activity; healer") as the name given to the "cowed inhabitants" of the island in Bionicle lore.
+Lego sent a representative to meet with the Māori and agreed to change the names of certain story elements (e.g., the villagers originally known as "Tohunga" were changed to "Matoran") and met with an agreement with the Māori people to still use a small minority of their words.

-In the story, the reason for certain name changes was dubbed as a Naming Ceremony for certain Matoran after doing heroic deeds (though the pronunciations remain the same), an example being the name change of 'Huki' to 'Hewkii'.
-Other names such as "Toa", meaning "Warrior", "Kanohi", meaning "Face", and "Kōpaka", meaning "Ice", were not changed.
+In the story, the reason for certain name changes was a naming ceremony for certain Matoran after doing heroic deeds (though the pronunciations remain the same), an example being the name change of "Huki" to "Hewkii".
+Other names such as "Toa", meaning 'warrior', "Kanohi", meaning 'face', and "Kōpaka", meaning 'ice', were not changed.